 Where to buy your ingredients (Singapore):

 You will need to stock up your natural beauty pantry with a few ingredients, but once you buy them you can then use them for a multitude of recipes for body and home.

 - Sea Salt – most supermarkets.
-If you can only find large grains, you can always whizz it up in the blender for few seconds.
+If you can only find large crystals, you can always whizz it up in the blender for few seconds.

 - Sweet almond oil and essential oils – The Skin Pharmacy, Lemongrass House, Naturaworks – or check around some of your favorite natural food shops (make sure that the sweet almond oil is cold-pressed)

 - Jars – for any product that you make with essential oils, you’ll need to store it in a dark colored container as oils are light sensitive.
 Check out Massage Supplies Warehouse or re-use a bottle from home.
 (I’ll use mine up pretty quickly, so I’m not worried – but if you want it to keep – it’s best dark.)